-Kelsie Jean Smeby Showcases Thick Booty In Red Polka Dot Bikini As She’s Running ‘Behind’
+Kelsie Jean Smeby Showcases Thick Booty In Red Polka Dot Bikini As She's Running 'Behind'

 Kelsie stood in front of a small wooden staircase that led up to an outdoor deck.
 The sky was dotted with a few clouds, but the model was bathed in bright sunlight at the time of the photo.

 In the first photo, Kelsie stood with her back to the lens and touched her buns.
-She looked over her shoulder, right at the camera.
-Kelsie slightly parted her lips for the sultry snap.
+She looked over her shoulder at the camera, slightly parting her lips for the sultry snap.

 The brunette bombshell switched it up in the second image.
 She placed her fingers under her booty while swinging her hips to the side.
 With her other hand, she touched her hair as she leaned sideways.
 Kelsie laughed with her eyes closed in the happy snap.